byuflowlab/GXBeam.jl/docs/src/guide.md

 nothing #hide
 ```

-To instead make this a follower force (a force that rotates with the structure) we would use the following code:
+To instead use a follower force (a force that rotates with the structure) we would use the following code:
 ```@example guide
 distributed_loads = Dict()
 for ielem in 1:nelem